benjamindkilleen/lsda/docs/rcc_guide.md

 chmod +x midway
 nano midway
 ```
-and use the text editor `nano` to replace `<CNetID>` with your CNetID and
+and use the text editor `nano` (or your favorite text editor) to replace
-`YOUR_PASSWORD` with your password.
-You may also want to change `1` to your
+`<CNetID>` with your CNetID and `YOUR_PASSWORD` with your password.
+You may also
-preferred 2FA method.
-Afterward, you
+want to change `1` to your preferred 2FA method.
+Afterward, you can log in to
-can log in to `midway` and start a jupyter notebook by running
+`midway` and start a jupyter notebook simply by running
 ```
 midway
 ```